awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

 This topic describes the eight SSM documents currently available to help you keep your managed instances patched with the latest security\-related updates\.

-We currently recommend using just four of these documents in your patching operations\.
-Together, these four SSM documents provide you with a full range of patching options using AWS Systems Manager\.
-Three of these documents were released later than the four legacy SSM documents they replace and represent expansions or consolidations of functionality\.
+We currently recommend using just five of these documents in your patching operations\.
+Together, these five SSM documents provide you with a full range of patching options using AWS Systems Manager\.
+Four of these documents were released later than the four legacy SSM documents they replace and represent expansions or consolidations of functionality\.

-The four recommended SSM documents include:
+The five recommended SSM documents include:
 + **AWS\-ConfigureWindowsUpdate**
 + **AWS\-InstallWindowsUpdates**
 + **AWS\-RunPatchBaseline**
 + **AWS\-RunPatchBaselineAssociation**
++ **AWS\-RunPatchBaselineWithHooks**

 The four legacy SSM documents that are still available for use in some AWS Regions, but might be deprecated in the future, include:
 + **AWS\-ApplyPatchBaseline**